Sheila Bleck: Personal life

-Bleck currently resides in Vancouver, WA.
+Bleck currently resides in Vancouver, Washington.

 Her sister Sherry started boxing competitively at age 19 and did so for six years with the USA Amateur Boxing Association.
 She fought as a welterweight and had an undefeated 10–0 career.
-Sherry has also competed in amateur bodybuilding three times (2004, 2005 and 2007) and took two overall titles and one 2nd place.
+Sherry has also competed in amateur bodybuilding three times (2004, 2005 and 2007) and took two overall titles and one second place.
 They remain close to this day.